dedis/kyber/README.md

 # Contact

-You can contact us at https://groups.google.com/forum/#!forum/cothority
+You can contact us at https://groups.google.com/forum/#!forum/cothority or privately at dedis@epfl.ch.